Estimated reading time: 5 minutes

 They demonstrate team leader skills and fulfill their responsibilities in a professional manner.

-Successful teams use a team charter to steer their direction and are committed to accomplishing their goals.
+Successful teams use a team charter to steer their direction and are committed to accomplishing team goals.

 The team understands what it is they are trying to accomplish and works together to make sure, that what they set out to do, is done in an excellent manner and has a measure for success.

 A specific measure allows the team to see that their efforts were achieved.